 With the 5,000 tulips of the nearby Rembrandt Gardens and the grand white stucco buildings that line the canal, and not a gondola in sight, I’d say this part of London would be more accurately named Little Amsterdam than after the sinking Italian city.
 There’s a quaint little place by the water where you can grab yourself a coffee or even an afternoon tea and just watch time pass by, along with dog walkers, joggers and promenading old couples hand in hand – it’s called the Waterside Cafe and has plenty of seats inside and out.
 If you have the time, or the inclination, then there are always the Floating Puppet Show and the Floating Art Gallery if you’d like to explore this water basin anymore.
 Now, head north-east towards Camden…

 The London Central Mosque is a sight to behold – from the canal path you can see the golden dome shining in the sun, hopefully, but even without help from our elusive sphere of fire, it gleams away like a giant Ferrero Rocher on the skyline.
 This place holds 5,000 worshippers at times so you can well imagine the stature and size of this landmark will impress the kids.
 Just past the Mosque are several very large mansions, where the other half live.
 Houses worth in excess of £100 million.
-But this area has always been home to the rich and famous – originally King Henry VIII’s hunting ground and still property of the crown today.
+But this area has always been home to the rich and famous – originally King Henry VIII’s hunting ground and still the property of the crown today.
 Thousands of years ago this next stretch of canal was once dense forest and Deer roamed freely, years later this was what caught King Henry’s eye so he seized the land from the owners and used it as his own little playground, a place to entertain foreign dignitaries and the like.
 However, the civil war later mounted up debts that potatoes couldn’t pay off and trees had to be felled and sold instead.
-It’s a shame I hadn’t known – I’d have offered them the trees on my road for free (flamin’ magpies and their flamin’ birdsong!)
 Anyhow, it’s quite apt that you’re about to walk into London Zoo territory, what with its former history of wildlife.

 Forgive me for getting a little excited but I was totally not expecting to see wild animals roaming around central London the day we discovered this walk.
-I may have done a little dance at the sight of Giraffes so I am going to wholeheartedly recommend that you exit the tow path for a brief detour and have a little wander around the front of London Zoo.
+I may have done a little dance at the sight of Giraffes so I am going to wholeheartedly recommend that you exit the towpath for a brief detour and have a little wander around the front of London Zoo.
 Honestly, I’d be lying if I said I felt like David Attenborough, only a glimpse of the Zebras and some creature which looked like someone had glued a cow, horse, lama and zebra together.
 However, the gracefully beautiful Giraffes made it totally worth it.
+If you were planning a trip to the Zoo take at this post for some excellent tips.
 Now back to the canal.

 From the canal itself you get to see a pretty large enclosure of vicious looking African Hunting Dogs (think Hyena’s off of Lion King) and you’ll be very glad you’re separated by water.
 This stretch was definitely the highlight of the walk for the kids – just watch they don’t walk over the edge of the canal into the water as they become mesmerised by the warthogs and villainous dogs of Africa.
 To the left you’ll have no trouble spotting the avery either – plenty of species of birds for the kids to spot.